craigory1958/SBC6502/docs/README_SBC6502_MemoryManagmentUnit.md

 *   A configurable MMU allowing variable address bus widths and page sizes.

-*   Up to a 24-bit 4294MB address space shared by RAM, ROM and memory mapped I/O.
+*   Up to a 24-bit 16MB address space shared by RAM, ROM and memory mapped I/O.

 *   Page sizes vary from 512 bytes thru 4KB.

-*   Support for Kernel/User modes.
+*   Support of Kernel and User modes.

-*   Support for a boot mode.
+*   Support of a boot mode.

-*   All primary control logic will be implemented with 7400 series ICs.
+*   All control logic will be implemented with Small Scale Integration (SSI) 7400 series ICs.
+(We will not be using the 74610, 611, 612 or 631 ICs.)
+However, LSI devices (and Arduinos) may be used for complex functions such as video, mass storage and serial communication.

 <!--- MARKUP.MARK.TEXT.STOP: ID=MMU.Reqs -->